dominiquedevriese/ogp-notes/effect_interfaces.md

     public void write(byte[] b) throws IOException;
 }
 ```
-For our purposes, we can construct an abstract class as the same as an interface.
+For our purposes, we can consider an abstract class as the same as an interface.
 The class offers a `void write(byte[])` method, making it not very different from our `Log` effect interface and its `void logMessage(String)` (if we imagine that a `String` is just a sequence of bytes).
-Additionally, the Java standard library offers a number of useful effect instances of `OutputStream` that are sometimes similar to the ones we've sketched here:
+The Java standard library offers a number of useful effect instances of `OutputStream` that are sometimes similar to the ones we've sketched here:
 * `ByteArrayOutputStream`: similar to our `BufferLog`.
 * `FileOutputStream`: writes to a file, similar to the hypothetical `FileLog` which we've mentioned somewhere.
 * `CipherOutputStream`: an output stream that applies a cryptographic cipher to the data being written and then writes the resulting bytes to an underlying OutputStream.